 Research project Workplace learning and digital technology in preschool

-There is a lack of research in this area and the main purpose of this project is to investigate how workplace learning about digital technology takes place in preschool and how it develops preschool teachers' pedagogical work.
+There is limited research in this field, and the main aim of this project is to explore how workplace learning about digital technology takes place in preschools, how these conditions and affordances influence preschool educators’ pedagogical practices in everyday work, and how staff navigate a shifting political landscape.

 Project description